Israel • June 30 – July 25, 2019

 4 credits; $200/4 credits; awarded by the University of Haifa

 Kibbutz Ein-Gev on the shores of the Sea of Galilee.
-A/C rooms, private shore, greens, local supermarket, and full lodging including three meals a day and on the weekends are included in the price as well.
+A/C rooms, private shore, greens, local supermarket, and full lodging including three meals a day.
+Weekends at the Kibbutz as well as tours and entrance fees are included in the costs.

 Open for tours